Close Button Close Button

 Avdhesh Gupta, Appointed Actuary at Bajaj Life, brings close to 20 years of experience across life insurance, reinsurance and consulting.
 He plays a key role in strengthening risk governance, ensuring long-term financial sustainability, and driving customer and shareholder value.
 He oversees actuarial and risk functions, including valuations, embedded value, product pricing, regulatory and shareholder reporting, and enterprise risk management.
 Avdhesh also leads global reinsurance partnerships and serves on the Advisory Group of the Institute of Actuaries of India on IFRS 17

 One of the most popular kinds of life insurance policies and plans in the country, term insurance is a plan that provides cover for a specific period to the life assured.
 A life insurance term plan is a plan where the nominee is paid the assured amount of money in case of the death of the life assured.
 Term insurance is cost effective.
-A term insurance policy ensures a higher amount of cover in exchange of a nominal premium.
+A term insurance policy generally provides higher coverage in exchange of a nominal premium.
 A term insurance policy should be availed after using a term insurance calculator, and analysing what premium and what amount of money would be the best fit for you and your loved ones based upon your income.

 Term insurance is a good choice for anybody at all - whether you are a person who lives alone, or somebody with a small or big family.
 Term insurance plans are particularly made for all kinds of people and families, and it does not matter whether there is only one bread earner in the family or multiple.
 A perfectly planned term insurance policy which meets all your requirements and makes sure that you live your life without being too worried about your family's financial security in difficult times.